Why do you need a healthy eating diet plan?

 In other words, his appetite, social milieu, taste preferences, mood, busy schedule and use of financial resources all take a back seat to his desire to be healthy, feel good and live well.
 He has discovered that all the parts of his life are better when he eats a healthy diet, especially as he is getting older.

 And it works.
-He is in his late fifties and can bike with 30-year-olds, has the stamina to work and play hard and is fit and trim, in spite of some hereditary risk factors and a few occupational pitfalls, such as a desk job with significant stress.
+He often goes biking with guys much younger than him, has the stamina to work and play hard and is fit and trim, in spite of some hereditary risk factors and a few occupational pitfalls, such as a desk job with significant stress.

 Another advantage to broadening your food horizons is that you are less likely to get bored with eating healthy.
 Think of the panoply of fruits, vegetables, grains, legumes, lean meats, nuts, seeds and dairy products that are available to keep your diet interesting.